The best times to visit Scotland from summer festivals to cozy winter nights

 From mid-October to March, the weather can be cold and wet, though the influence of the Gulf Stream keeps temperatures from plunging as low as you’d expect at this latitude.
 Snow rarely lasts for long, except in the mountains.

 The days may be getting shorter in November, but this is a fine time to explore galleries and pubs in Scotland’s vibrant cities.
-And for seeing Scotland’s “Big Five” wildlife before the red deer head high into the hills; the other four are harbor seals, otters, golden eagles and red squirrels, with Arran the only island boasting all five.
+And for seeing Scotland’s “Big Five” wildlife before the red deer head high into the hills; the other four are harbor seals, otters, golden eagles and red squirrels (Arran is the only island boasting all five).
 St Andrew’s Day is celebrated across the Scottish nation.
 Christmas events and markets kick off in Edinburgh and Glasgow.

-December's dark afternoons and often cold and wet weather is relieved by seasonal festivities.
+December's dark afternoons and often cold and wet weather are relieved by seasonal festivities.
 There is nothing quite like Hogmanay (New Year) in Scotland, as the capital boasts a huge street party on the big night, plus days filled with festivities.
 Fire festivals swirl around Comrie and Stonehaven, with myriad events dotted around the country.
-Come ready to party (and reserve your accommodations well in advance).
+Come ready to party (but reserve your accommodations well in advance).

 Scotland shakes off its Hogmanay hangover in January and gets back to work (a day later than the rest of the UK, on January 3), but only after taking a dip in the sea in places like South Queensferry and Broughty Ferry on New Year’s Day.
 Then Burns Night comes along with events across Scotland.
 It’s cold and dark, making January the best time for stargazing and searching for the Northern Lights.